annemarieallen/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the programming interface of the browser taking and reading information from the HTML document, in the form of nodes and objects.

 2. What is an event?

+An event is anything taking place from user interaction, from mousing-over an object, scrolling, clicking, etc.

 3. What is an event listener?

+An event listener is an object that is notified when the desired event that the object is listening for, takes place.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array in order to use array-like functions on the NodeList.

 5. What is a component?

+A component is a part or element, a resuable piece, that we ccna layer on top of each other as part of a larger whole.

 ### Git Set up